zobnin/aiolauncher_scripts/README_APP_WIDGETS.md

 Using the `widgets:setup()` method, we ask the launcher to prepare a widget for us.
 The method returns an identifier needed to work with the widget, or `nil` if an error occurred.
 Note that this function may trigger the widget's configuration window if it has one.

 Having obtained the identifier, we can use it to communicate with the widget.
-For this purpose, we call the `widgets:request_updates()` method:
+For this purpose, we call the `widgets:request_updates()` method (you can specify the widget size as a string from 1x1 to 4x4 as the second argument):

 ```
 widgets:request_updates(prefs.wid)